Jinsha River: Name

 The river was first recorded as the Hei (黑水, Hēishuǐ, lit.
 "Blackwater") in the Warring States' "Tribute of Yu".
 It was described as the Sheng (t 繩水, s 绳水, Shéngshuǐ, "Rope River") in the Han-era Classic of Mountains and Seas.
 During the Three Kingdoms, it was known as the Lu (t 瀘水, s 泸水, Lúshuǐ).

 Owing to earlier romanization systems, the river has been known as the Chin-sha Chiang and Kinsha Kiang (when it was not simply described as the Yangtze) in English sources for the last three centuries.
 The most common present name, Jinsha is the Hanyu Pinyin romanization of the same Chinese characters as the other two.

 Although the name is generally over-literally translated as the "Gold Sand" or "Golden-Sanded River", the name is not poetic or descriptive of the color of the river's banks.
 Rather, 金沙 described actual placer gold, alluvial gold powder sometimes still panned from the river's waters.
 The name "Jinsha" originates in the Song dynasty when the river attracted large numbers of gold prospectors.
 Gold prospecting along the Jinsha continues to this day.

 The Jinsha culture in prehistoric China derives its name from a road near its type site and not from the river directly.

 Geography

 Route

 The Jinsha River is simply the upper course of the Yangtze, although the Yalong and Min rivers were sometimes considered to have been the main course before the advent of modern geography.
 It is traditionally considered to begin at the confluence of the Tongtian and Batang rivers near Gyêgu in Qinghai.

 As the Jinsha River, it then flows south through a deep gorge parallel to the similar gorges of the upper Mekong and upper Salween rivers, from which it is separated by the Ningjing Mountains.
 It forms the western border of Sichuan for some 250 miles (400 km) and then flows into Yunnan province.
 After a large, 200 mile (320 km) long loop to the north of Dali Bai Autonomous Prefecture, the Jinsha swings northeast, forming the Sichuan-Yunnan provincial boundary until it joins the Min River at Yibin in Sichuan to form the Yangtze.

+Lashihai Wetland is in the basin of the Jinsha River.
+The lake and wetland supplies drinking water to Lijiang, provides flood control, storage, and water balance functions for the Jinsha and Yangtze watersheds, and is habitat to thousands of resident and migratory waterbirds.